 (Coastal) Limitations on use.
 As defined in Section 22.130.030, educational tours are interactive excursions for groups and organizations for the purpose of informing them of the unique aspects of a property, including agricultural operations and environmental resources.
-In the C-APZ, C-ARP, and C-OA zoning districts, not for profit educational tours operated by non-profit organizations or the owner/operator of the agricultural operation are a principal permitted use (except as provided in Section 22.32.026.A.4); for-profit tours operated by a third party those operated for commercial profit require a Conditional Coastal Permit appealable to the Coastal Commission and a Use Permit.
+In the C-APZ zoning district, not for profit educational tours operated by non-profit organizations or the owner/operator of the agricultural operation are a principal permitted use (except as provided in Section

+22.32.026.A.4); for-profit tours operated by a third party those operated for commercial profit require a Conditional Coastal Permit appealable to the Coastal Commission and a Use Permit.